Discover the names of the 18 best climbing and vining vegetables for containers. These veggies are productive and can grow vertically!

-Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought in a protective area once the temperature turns cool.
+Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought into a protective area once the temperature turns cool.

 Growing pumpkins in containers is possible; you’ll need a large container and the right soil blend.
 Pumpkins require a sunny position, moist soil, and shelter from the harsh, cold wind.

-Smaller varieties of pumpkin, including Baby Pam, Small Sugar, and Spooktacular adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bug.
+Smaller varieties of pumpkin, including Baby Pam, Small Sugar, and Spooktacular, adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bugs.

 Learn how to grow pumpkin in pots here

 8. Pole Beans

 Pole bean vines grow to a convenient height of about 6 to 10 feet, making them a suitable vegetable to grow in large pots and buckets, even on balconies.
 Some of the best bean varieties for pots are here!

 Growing beans in containers is particularly useful for starting early when the soil temperatures are too cool to support the growth of this warm-season vegetable.
 Like most bean species, pole beans resist transplanting and hate when the temperature dips pretty low.